Woody Paige: Super conferences are coming ... now Colorado needs a rival

 A half century later, in 2024, the NCAA will have the 18-team Big Ten, the 16-team Southeastern Conference, the 16-team Big 12 and a 15-team Atlantic Coast Conference (unless Florida State leaves for parts unknown).

-The Power 5 will be reduced next year to the Power 4 and the late Pac-12, which probably will become as extinct as the Southwest and the Western Athletic conferences.
+The Power 5 will be reduced next year to the Power 4 and the late Pac-12, which probably will become as extinct as the Southwest Conference.

 Schools are following the players into transfer portals.
 The so-called Pac-12 now has lost UCLA, USC, CU, Oregon, Washington, Arizona, Arizona State and a reluctant Utah.
 Not only in football, but basketball and such spring sports as baseball, softball, volleyball and sailing.